-SHA-1 signed root CA certificates, enterprise-distributed SHA-1 certificates, and user-installed SHA-1 certificates are not affected by this change.
+SHA-1 signed root CA certificates, enterprise-distributed SHA-1 certificates, and user-installed SHA-1 certificates are not affected.

-In macOS Sierra 10.12.4 and iOS 10.3, Safari displays a notification when a user navigates to a webpage that attempts to create a TLS connection using a SHA-1 signed certificate.
-The user will have to click to load the site.
+In macOS Sierra 10.12.4 and later and iOS 10.3 and later, Safari displays a notification when a user navigates to a webpage that attempts to create a TLS connection using a SHA-1 signed certificate.
+The user must click the notification to load the site.
 After loading, the site appears as an insecure connection in Safari.

 What do I need to do?

-Developers and website operators should move to SHA-256 signed certificates as soon as possible to prevent users from encountering warnings when connecting to their sites.
-There are many CA operators providing SHA-256 signed certificates.
+Developers, website operators, and server administrators should move to SHA-256 signed certificates as soon as possible to prevent warnings and connection failures.
+Many CA operators provide SHA-256 signed certificates.

-For a list of root CA certificates included in the default trust store on our platforms, see:
+For a list of root CA certificates included in the default trust stores on our platforms, see: